jhlagado/monty/ideas.md

 # August

+!! booleanize?

-does ? ?? trigger on false or true?
+does ? ?? trigger on false or true? on false, i.e on zero

 /ct count
 /ta to array